Dmunch04/Chirp/Documentation/Command Line.md

-# Using the Chirp Compiler Command line
+# Using the Chirp compiler command line

-Like every other compilers, Chirp has a command line and it is used to compile code.
+Like every other compiler, Chirp has a command line and it is used to compile code.
 Unlike other compilers, it isn't written by someone that knows what he is doing.

 <br>

-##  Basic Compiling
+##  Basic compiling

 This is the command you will be most likely typing most of the time, it is pretty simple and works on all mainstream OS.